ayubodevelopment/exetel_assesment/README.md

 ## Installation & guid to test

-use the docker configuration and deploy it.
+Clone the repo and use the docker configuration and deploy it.

 and you can test the REST api using postman.
 I have listed the postman link with example for each function.